kdgdkd/ramiho/README.md

 ramiho's main features are:
 - simple, lightweight cli using ALSA to manage MIDI connexions between devices
 - very concise commands, using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png), easing operations from a mobile phone ssh client
+- easily save and load your favorite connexion setups
 - connexion testing tools (MIDI monitors and SendMidi)
-- easily save and load your favorite connexion setups
 - simple interface for midish, allowing for MIDI routings per channel, merging, splitting...
-- it talks, useful if you are using an offline headless computer
+- it talks

 ## Installation
 ramiho is written in bash, and should work on any Linux distributions using ALSA.
-Clone the repository, navigate to the directory, and make the script executable
+Clone the repository, navigate to the directory, and make the script executable:
 ```bash
 git clone https://github.com/kdgdkd/ramiho.git
 cd ramiho